 The lithology is not crucial for the comparison since the invited mapping team lack experience from the bedrock in the local area.
 This is also true to some extent for the specific fracture mineralogy at each locality.

-This report covers the comparative mapping of KLX07B in Oskarshamn as mapped by the ordinary team in Oskarshamn site investigation, Jan Ehrenborg ((Mírab Mineral Resurser AB) and Peter Dahlin (Geosigma).
+This report covers the comparative mapping of KFM06C at Forsmark as mapped by the ordinary mapping team from Oskarshamn site investigation, Jan Ehrenborg (Mírab Mineral Resurser AB) and Peter Dahlin (Geosigma).

 3 Equipment